- Environment & Conservation

 Sewage and stormwater from many older parts of the city – including Ballard, Fremont, Wallingford, and north Queen Anne – all funnel into one set of pipes.
 In dry weather conditions, all sewage flows to King County’s treatment plant in Magnolia.
 During wet weather conditions, polluted runoff can exceed the pipes capacity and send a mixture of stormwater and sewage to the nearest body of water.
 These combined sewer overflows or “CSOs” contain contaminants that could make people sick and harm fish, wildlife, and the environment.

-This project will keep nearly 60 million gallons of polluted water out of the Ship Canal, Salmon Bay, and Lake Union each year.
-Combined sewer overflows in Ballard, Fremont, Queen Anne, and Wallingford currently send sewage and stormwater into the Ship Canal an average of more than 130 times per year at seven outfall locations.
+This project will keep over 60 million gallons of polluted water out of the Ship Canal, Salmon Bay, and Lake Union each year.
 The project will limit those overflows to no more than one overflow per outfall per year on average, in compliance with state and federal laws.